mozilla/pontoon/CONTRIBUTING.rst

 Running tests
 =============

-To run the tests, do:
+To run the entire test suite, do:

 .. code-block:: shell